The Black Cauldron (film): Release

 For its initial release, the film became the first Disney animated film to receive a PG rating from the Motion Picture Association.
-It was also presented in Super Technirama 70—the first since Sleeping Beauty—and Dolby Stereo 70mm six-track surround sound.
+It was also presented in Super Technirama 70, the first Disney animated feature released in that format since Sleeping Beauty, and with Dolby Stereo 70mm six-track surround sound.
 The film's initial theatrical release was accompanied by the Donald Duck short Chips Ahoy.

-The film was re-released in 1990 in selected markets under the title Taran and the Magic Cauldron.
+The film was rereleased in 1990 in selected markets as Taran and the Magic Cauldron.

 Box office

 The Black Cauldron was released in North America on July 24, 1985.
 While officially budgeted by Disney executives at $25 million, the film's production manager, Don Hahn, said in his documentary, Waking Sleeping Beauty, that it cost $44 million to produce the film, making it the most expensive animated film ever made at the time.
 The film grossed $21.3 million domestically, putting the future of the animation department in jeopardy and earning it the nickname "the film that almost killed Disney".
 The film was not only outgrossed by The Care Bears Movie, an animated feature with a significantly lower budget, but also by a rerelease of the studios' own One Hundred and One Dalmatians.
 Unlike most animated Disney features, it was not rereleased to theaters every seven years.
 It was also not distributed on home video until thirteen years after its theatrical run.
-The film was however more successful outside North America, notably in France, where it had 3,074,481 admissions and was the fifth most attended film of the year.
+The film was however more successful outside North America, notably in France, where it had more than 3 million admissions and was the fifth most attended film of the year.